 WTF Is Blogger On Pole?

 Originally from sunny Sardinia, I left my hometown of Olbia at 18 to live the London dream.
-I have been actively blogging since 2011, at first while gaining a degree in journalism and working in PR, I also contributed with a column to the now closed Italian Kingdom, an online magazine aimed at the thousands of Italians living here in London, and I blogged for the Huffington Post UK.
+I have been actively blogging since 2011, at first while gaining a degree in journalism and then through to working in PR and freelancing in journalism and social media consulting.

 Looking for a change of direction, I moved to Australia for a Criminology MA at the University of Sydney.
 I am now back and still very much looking to a pursue a career as an academic, but closer to my favourite places: London and Italy.